wp-plugins/shopp-zendesk/readme.txt

 Need a Shopp developer to help you with your Shopp?
 Hire a [Shopp consultant](http://optimizemyshopp.com/store/wordpress-consulting/) today.

 What do you think about video tutorials for Shopp?
-[Get an invite](http://shopp101.com)
+[Online training for Shopp from Shopp 101](http://shopp101.com)

 == Changelog ==

+= 1.0.7 =
+* Verified support for Shopp 1.2.4 and 1.2.5
+* Removed social sharing
+* Verified support for WordPress 3.5

 = 1.0.6 =
 * Fixed broken links